ashleyblawas/respdetect/README.md

 You may either directly download this repository and add it to your MATLAB path or clone it using: git clone https://github.com/ashleyblawas/respdetect.git.

 ## Usage
-Check out the instruction manual for detailed instructions.
+Check out the wiki for detailed instructions.
 The ``main.m`` script will guide you through the use of the tools.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.